tokolist/yii-components/protected/extensions/yiicomp/components/YiiImageHandler/readme.md

     'ih'=>array(
         'class'=>'CYiiImageHandler',

-		'driver'->'GD', //driver which you are going to use (can be either GD or IM)
+		'driver'=>'GD', //driver which you are going to use (can be either GD or IM)
 						//GD is GD library
 						//IM is ImageMagic

 		//You can specify chosen driver options if needed 'driverOptions'=>array(